sarkyr40/globefoodiebooktrotter/content/blog/Switzerland.md

 ## 7
 **Bern**
 Walking through the streets of Bern is my favorite thing to do.
 You will feel like you are walking through history, the medieval city center of Bern is a UNESCO world heritage site.
 You also cannot miss the zytglogge and the bear pits where you will spot the cute brown bears who live here.
 Take a nice walk up to Rosengarten, in the spring and summer you will see colorful roses bloom.
 The highlight would be the view of Bern city, and while you’re there, you could have a glass of wine at the restaurant or have yourself a picnic in the summer!
-The aare river is also a favorite place to be in the Summer.
-You could head down to friebad marzli for a lazy float down the river.
-If you fancy an adventure, rent a boat in Thun schwabis and raft down towards Bern and get thrilled by the famous Utiggen rapids!
+The Aare river is also a favorite place to be in the Summer.
+You could head down to Freibad Marzili for a lazy float down the river.
+If you fancy an adventure, rent a boat in Thun Schwabis and raft down towards Bern and get thrilled by the famous Uttigen rapids!

 ![](/images/blog/be1.jpg "Bern")